mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 That is satori.
 Usually people understand, then cultivate [the] experience of satori; Zen practice gives [us] a chance to experience satori, and then that is [the] final goal we are aiming at.
 But this is not [the] final goal, because [the] experience of satori is still something tinged.
 It is still tinged with something intellectual which is going on at [a] subconscious level.

+##### 11:27

-So, final goal is that you must be free from [the] experience of satori.
+So, [the] final goal is that you must be free from [the] experience of satori.
 That is [the] third, [the] one which is called "sho", which literally means "verification".
 Verification which is called "sho" is oneness with [the] original nature of being.
 There is no gap between; exactly your daily living is perfectly in accord with [the] original nature of existence, [the] rhythm of nature of existence.

 That is [the] third one, which is called "sho", translated usually [as] realization.
 This third enlightenment is the highest spiritual level, [in] which you can be free from awareness and satori.
 So, [there is] no trace of satori, no trace of awareness.
 That is called sho, verification, because you are already one with [the] original nature of existence, even though you don't realize [it].
 You are already right in the middle of [the] nature of existence.

 ##### 13:31

-By this 'sho', enlightenment, your life is supported, helped, constantly, regardless of whether you like or dislike.
+By this "sho", enlightenment, your life is supported, helped, constantly, regardless of whether you like or dislike [it].
 That is the total picture of existence you have.
 This is enlightenment.

 That's why Buddha says, "Is there any dharma which the Tathagata has fully known as 'the utmost, right and perfect enlightenment'?"
 This is really point[ing] out to the third enlightenment, which is called sho: perfect, right, supreme enlightenment.
 But you cannot...
 If you get *something* at the conscious level, it is not real enlightenment, it is called awareness, or satori, et cetera.
-But real satori enlightenment, which is called sho, is nothing you can get in your hand.
+Real satori enlightenment, which is called sho, is nothing you can get in your hand.
 But you can be with it, always, constantly.

 That is enlightenment, real enlightenment.
-That's why, if you are called buddha, that buddha experience(s) enlightenment which he has known perfectly, as perfect, right, supreme enlightenment.
-Subhuti says, no.
+That's why, if you are called Buddha, that Buddha experiences enlightenment which he has known perfectly, as perfect, right, supreme enlightenment.
+Subhuti says, "No."

+##### 16:04

 So let's see about this utmost, right, perfect enlightenment, represented as sho in Japanese.